 Preheat the oven to 425F (220C).

-Pre-bake the pastry.
-Place the pan on a baking sheet in the center of the oven, and bake for 10 minutes.
-(It's not necessary to weight the pastry, as the hanging edges keep it from bubbling up).
-Using a very sharp knife, trim off the edges of the pastry flush with the pan, letting the scraps fall on the baking sheet.
-Continue baking until the pastry is golden, about 10 more minutes.
+Pre-bake the pastry: Line the pastry with aluminum foil and an even layer of pastry weights.
+Set the pie plate on a baking sheet and place it in the center of the oven to bake for 10 minutes.
+Then, using a very sharp knife, trim off the edges of the pastry flush with the pan, letting the scraps fall on the pastry sheet.
+Continue baking until the pastry is pale gold, another 10 minutes or so.
+Remove it from the oven and set it on a pastry rack to cool.
+(Eat the pastry scraps…they will be delicious).

-While the pastry is baking, whisk together the cream and the eggs in a large bowl until combined.
-Add the thyme and garlic, and mix well.
-Then stir in the cheese.
+Whisk together the cream and the eggs in a large bowl until combined.
+Add the thyme and garlic and mix well.
+Then stir in the cheeses.
 Season generously with salt and pepper.

-Remove the pie from the oven and let cool for at least 10 minutes before serving, or to room temperature.About 8 servings
+Remove from the oven and transfer the pie to a cooling rack.
+Let it cool for at least 10 minutes before serving, or you can serve it lukewarm.